ChatScript/ChatScript/WIKI/ChatScript-Json.md

 ```

 ### `^jsonpath`
+Generally speaking the direct access methods are clearer than using this function.

 Can also return the actual factid of the match, instead of the object of the fact.
 This would
 allow you to see the index of a found array element, or the json object/array name involved.
 Or you